linode/manager/docs/development-guide/08-testing.md

 ### First Time Setup

 1. Follow the [Getting Started guide](../GETTING_STARTED.md) to set up your `packages/manager/.env` file and get Cloud Manager running locally.
-2. Go to [cloud.linode.com/profile/tokens](https://cloud.linode.com/profile/tokens), click "Add a Personal Access Token", and create a token to use for your end-to-end tests.
+2. Go to [cloud.linode.com/profile/tokens](https://cloud.linode.com/profile/tokens), click "Create a Personal Access Token", and create a token to use for your end-to-end tests.
     * Select a reasonable expiry time (avoid "Never") and make sure that every permission is set to "Read/Write".
 3. Set the `MANAGER_OAUTH` environment variable in your `.env` file using your new personal access token.
     * Example of `.env` addition: